Date of publication: 29.07.2019

 Regular Price 48,99 € incl.
 VAT – 60,00 € incl.
 VAT

 incl.
 VAT plus shipping costs

-Target groups: researchers and lecturers in political science and international relations
+Target group: researchers, lecturers and practitioners in political science